Uncertainty quantification for epidemiological forecasts of COVID-19 through combinations of model predictions: Comparing the performance of ensemble and individual forecasts

 It is worth noting the delay in the response of the combination methods to changes in individual model performance.
-For example, the predictions from model two for death\_inc\_line in the South East of England improved considerably to become the top performing model on the 1st of May.
-However, the model combination methods only began to weight this model highly within the mixture/regression model on the 11th May.
-This behaviour arises from the requirement for sufficient data to become available in order to detect the change in performance.
+For example, the predictions from model eight for hospital bed occupancy in the Midlands improved considerably to become the top performing model on 7th July.
+The weight assigned to this model, for example in the stacking with time-invariant weights algorithm, increased from $15\%$ on 7th July to $48\%$ on the 14th July, but only became the highest weighted model ($87\%$) for the forecast window beginning on 21st July.
+This behaviour arises from the requirement for sufficient training data from the improved model to become available in order to detect the change in performance.

-The results from the second scenario showed that under specific conditions, the naive equal weights mixture combination can outperform the data driven methods.
-This occurs when a new model with well calibrated predictions is introduced, or when the performance of an existing model changes substantially.
-For example, when initially delivered, a model will be penalized by the data driven methods for lacking predictions for the full training window.
-In comparison, the naive approach assigned the model equal weight, will result in improved performance if a new model with very low bias is introduced.